tbarron/tbx/README.md

  * dispatch(mname, prefix, args)
     * Introspect module *mname* for a callable named *prefix*_*args[0]*.
-If found, call it with arguments *args[1:]*
+If found, call it with arguments *args[1:]*.
+DEPRECATED: Use docopt_dispatch instead.

  * dispatch_help(mname, prefix, args)
     * Introspect module *mname* and print help info from __doc__ strings for callables with names [*prefix*_foo for foo in args].
-      If *args* is empty, print the first line of each __doc__ for all the callables in the module whose name begins with *prefix*
+      If *args* is empty, print the first line of each __doc__ for all the callables in the module whose name begins with *prefix*.
+      DEPRECATED: Use docopt_dispatch instead.

  * envset(VARNAME=VALUE, ...)
     * Context manager that sets one or more environment variables,